lFandoriNl/chamaeleon/README.md

 ## Local setup

-To set up Chameleon locally, you'll need to clone the repository.
+To set up Chamaeleon locally, you'll need to clone the repository.

 To run the app locally, you can run the following commands: